"Posthumous" • Chinese-English Dictionary

 gài guān coffin lid / fig. posthumous reputation

-shì hào posthumous name and title
+shì hào honorary posthumous name / posthumous title

 yí nán orphan / posthumous son